pjmcc2/dropoutResearch/README.md

 # dropoutResearch
-What are the effect of applying basic RL techniques to dropout in feed-forward nn?
+What if the probabilities in a dropout layer were altered with respect to the network's performance?